dvlpr-shivendra/elpis/readme.md

 - Search functionality.
 - Saveral other features which will enhance user experience.

 Elpis is clean, simple and minimal.
-A live version of these website is available at http://elpis.herokuapp.com
+A live version of this website is available at http://elpis.herokuapp.com

 ## Requirements